gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ## Upcoming Federal Workshops

-### Introduction to Quasi-Experimental Designs
-Introduction to impact evaluation designs, other than randomized controlled trials, to understand program impacts.
-- December 8, 2020 from 10:00 am to 12:00 pm

 ### Evaluation 101
 An introduction to evaluation as a research method: what it is, what questions it can answer, and how it can help agencies better understand their programs, policies, and operations.
 - January 19, 2021 from 9:00 to 10:30 am